 Option Two: Pure Mathematics.
 Introduction to Differential Equations (MATH 256), Several-Variable Calculus I,II (MATH 281, 282), Elementary Analysis (MATH 315), Elementary Linear Algebra (MATH 341, 342), and four courses selected from Fundamentals of Abstract Algebra I,II,III (MATH 391, 392, 393), Geometries from an Advanced Viewpoint I,II (MATH 394, 395), Introduction to Analysis I,II,III (MATH 413, 414, 415), Introduction to Topology (MATH 431, 432), Introduction to Differential Geometry (MATH 433), Linear Algebra (MATH 441), Introduction to Abstract Algebra I,II,III (MATH 444, 445, 446), Stochastic Processes (MATH 467)

 Option Three: Secondary Teaching.
-Elementary Analysis (MATH 315), Number Theory (MATH 346), Elementary Linear Algebra (MATH 341), Fundamentals of Abstract Algebra I,II,III (MATH 391, 392, 393), Geometries from an Advanced Viewpoint I,II (MATH 394, 395), Introduction to Mathematical Methods of Statistics I (MATH 461), and Introduction to Programming and Algorithms (CIS 122) or another programming course approved by an advisor.
+Elementary Analysis (MATH 315), Statistical Models and Methods (MATH 343), Number Theory (MATH 346), Elementary Linear Algebra (MATH 341), Fundamentals of Abstract Algebra I,II,III (MATH 391, 392, 393), Geometries from an Advanced Viewpoint I,II (MATH 394, 395), and Introduction to Programming and Algorithms (CIS 122) or another programming course approved by an advisor.